-Carlos Dada, editor of El Faro: “The most important thing journalism can do in a dictatorship is to tell the truth” The Salvadoran journalist will deliver the 2026 Reuters Memorial Lecture.
+Carlos Dada, editor of El Faro: “The most important thing journalism can do in a dictatorship is to tell the truth” The Salvadoran journalist delivered the 2026 Reuters Memorial Lecture.
 In this interview, he discusses his work and the challenges of reporting from exile.

-Carlos Dada, editor of El Faro: “The most important thing journalism can do in a dictatorship is to tell the truth” The Salvadoran journalist will deliver the 2026 Reuters Memorial Lecture.
+Carlos Dada, editor of El Faro: “The most important thing journalism can do in a dictatorship is to tell the truth” The Salvadoran journalist delivered the 2026 Reuters Memorial Lecture.
 In this interview, he discusses his work and the challenges of reporting from exile.

 How to cover a country cut out from the Internet?
 The battle to report on Iran from exile Four Iranian journalists in exile share the challenge of reporting on their homeland amidst the longest blackout their nation has ever experienced